-May 3, 2012
+August 15, 2012

-Honorable Mark Jansen, Chair Senate Appropriations Committee, Retirement Subcommittee 310 Capitol Building Lansing, Michigan
+Honorable Chuck Moss, Chair House Appropriations Committee 889 House Office Building Lansing, Michigan

-Dear Senator Jansen and Members of the Senate Appropriations Subcommittee on Retirement:
+Dear Representative Moss and Members of the House Appropriations Committee:

 The Michigan State Employee Retirees Association, a 40-year old organization with 21 chapters across the state, generally supports SB 797, which amends the Public Employee Retirement System Investment Act.
 Most of our members are beneficiaries of the state employee defined benefit pension plan and we want to see it managed in the most prudent and effective way possible.
-We are pleased that this bill to promote transparency and efficiency in public pension operations has been introduced.
+We are pleased that this bill to promote transparency and efficiency in public pension operations has been introduced and passed by the Senate.

-In the last year we have met with the managers of our pension plan at the Department of Treasury over some concerns about transparency and are pleased to report that they have responded by putting more information about investments supporting our pension plan on an enhanced Web site.
+In the last year we have met with the managers of our pension plan at the Department of Treasury over some concerns about transparency and are pleased to report that they have responded by putting more information about pension plan investments on an enhanced Web site.
 The Office of Retirement Services, in turn, has included a link to that information on its Web site.
 We regularly refer to this material in our member newsletters.
-We appreciate the Code of Ethics and Standards of Conduct adopted by the Investment Advisory Committee last year and that the newest member has signed it in recent months.
-These are two measures required in SB 797 that have already happened and we wanted to make note of it.
+We appreciate the Code of Ethics and Standards of Conduct adopted by the Investment Advisory Committee last year and that all members have signed it.
+These are two measures required in SB 797 that have already happened for the state employee pension system and we wanted to make note of it.

-We note and very much support the revised definition of "investment" in SB 797 to exclude using the pension system's assets as collateral to guarantee repayment of obligations made by a third party to a borrower.
+Bond obligation guarantees - We note and very much support the revised definition of "investment" in SB 797 to exclude using the pension system's assets as collateral to guarantee repayment of obligations made by a third party to a borrower.
 We do not approve of using our pension assets to back risky ventures that private markets would be unwilling to guarantee.
+Our pension fund has recently had to make a second payment for the Raleigh Studios bond that our pension fund guaranteed.
+That is money that otherwise would be earning dividends and used to support pensions and retiree health care.

-In that regard, we are concerned that the bill suggests in Section 19a.
-(1) and (2) that an additional 5% of the system's assets may be invested in Michigan private equity.
-Although we are loyal Michiganders who support our state and its businesses, we do not think our pension investment policy should include geographical preference or discrimination.
-We do not want our pension funds used as an extension of the state's economic development policies or as political rewards to Michigan-based businesses or offered as an incentive to those who would base a business here.
-Giving a geographical preference potentially compromises the general standards for prudent investing in our view.
-We would like this language omitted.
+Expansion of Michigan private equity investments - We are concerned that the bill suggests in Section 19a.
+(1) and (2) [page 24 of S-3] that an additional 5% of the system's assets may be invested in Michigan private equity.
+Although we are loyal Michiganders who support our state and its businesses, we see potential abuse in this provision.
+We would like this language omitted for the following reasons:

+- We do not want our pension funds used as an extension of the state's economic development policies; - We do not want our pension funds used as political rewards to Michigan-based businesses who support political candidates;

+- We do not want our pension funds offered as an incentive to attract a business here. - Giving a geographical preference potentially compromises the general standards for prudent investing.